lsilvam/lab-meta-data/README.md

 Everytime that is required create a `json` file in the folder of the experiment, and then populate it  with the relevant information.
-The idea of using `.json` is that it makes it easier to edit a `.json` file in a simple text editor compared to a table, mostly when there are different obervations for the same sample the focus in taking notes in the lab can be in the observation and not in repeating the sample name over and over.
+The idea of using `.json` is that it makes it easier to edit a `.json` file in a simple text editor compared to a table, mostly when there are different obervations for the same sample the focus in taking tag_notes in the lab can be in the observation and not in repeating the sample name over and over.
 Lastly, `.json` files can be easily edited in in small vertical windows without breaking its structure.